-Our mental and emotional well being is essential for leading a satisfying and healthy life.
-However, mental illness can often creep into our lives to make us feel anxious, stressed, and even depressed.
-But our mind and body often give us subtle warning signs of mental illness that we should never ignore.
+Our mental and emotional well-being is essential for leading a satisfying and healthy life.
+However, mental illness can creep into our lives and make us feel anxious, stressed, and even depressed.
+Our mind and body often give us subtle mental illness symptoms as warnings that we should never ignore.

 Although we may not know what actually causes such mental illness, we can learn to identify the signs and recognize them during the early stages.
 This can help us to overcome these mental conditions and live a happier, more confident life.

-12 Mental illness signs to look out for
+12 Mental Illness Symptoms to look out for

 So if you are going through a rough patch or experiencing certain mental health symptoms, then here are a few warning signs of mental illness that you must watch out for to identify and underlying conditions early:

 If you are experiencing intense mood swings more frequently, then it might be a signal for a more serious psychiatric issue.
 According to the American Psychiatric Association, “Rapid or dramatic shifts in emotions or depressed feelings,” can be a sign of mental illness.